 I have a commitment to the typology and description of African languages.
 One current project involves examining the distribution of the famous Advanced Tongue Root (ATR) harmony across African languages based on a sample of 681 African lects.
 In a recent manuscript (Rolle, Lionnet, & Faytak submitted), we show that ATR occurs in unconnected West African and East African ATR zones, between which lies a zone where languages systematically lack ATR but disproportionately contain interior vowels [ɨ ɯ ɜ ə ʌ …].
 We illustrate that ATR and interiority bear an antagonistic relationship, showing that elaboration of ATR distinctions along the acoustic dimension F1 limits elaboration of interiority distinctions along F2, and vice-versa.

 Rolle, Nicholas, Florian Lionnet, & Matthew Faytak.
-Under review.
+Accepted at Linguistic Typology.
 “Areal patterns in the vowel systems of the Macro-Sudan Belt”. [draft]

 I have done extensive fieldwork in Nigeria, largely on Edoid and Ijoid languages.
 One project involves a description of Esan [ish] an Edoid language of Nigeria, in collaboration with native speaker Ireh Iyioha and Prof. Keren Rice at the University of Toronto.
 Esan is spoken by approximately 500,000 people, though is under significant threat from Nigerian English varieties and no comprehensive grammar exists to date.
 This project seeks to describe all major components of the grammar including segmental phonology, lexical and grammatical tone, noun and verb systems, and clause structure, as well as provide a small lexicon and set of texts.
 Contact me for updates on this grammar project.